djvill/labbcat-server/WORKFLOW.md

 ### Development

 - Development happens in `apls-dev`, though changes get **committed** to either:
-  - A feature branch (for features to be suggested to `upstream/main`), or
+  - A **general** feature branch (for features to be suggested to `upstream/main`), or
-  - `exclusive-apls` (for APLS-specific features, like APLS-specific wording or deployment tools)
+  - An **exclusive** production branch like `exclusive-apls` (for features specific to a single corpus, e.g. deployment paths, APLS-specific wording)
+  - A **narrow** feature branch (in between the previous two; features not to be suggested to `upstream/main` but that may be useful for multiple corpora)
+- Narrow feature branches get merged to whichever exclusive production branches are desired
-- Commits from feature branches and `exclusive-apls` get merged to `apls-dev`
+- General feature branches and `exclusive-apls` get merged to `apls-dev`
   - Feature doesn't need to be "complete" before merging
 - For testing purposes, `apls-dev` gets deployed to the APLS-Dev corpus.
 - Always test changes in APLS-Dev (with [`deploy-view.sh`]) before committing.